Baby (Brandy song)

-"Baby" is a song by American R&B recording artist Brandy, taken from her debut studio album, Brandy (1994).
+"Baby" is a song by American R&B recording artist Brandy, taken from her self-titled debut album (1994).
 It was penned by Keith Crouch, Kipper Jones, and Rahsaan Patterson and produced by the former.
 Released as the album's second single on December 24, 1994, in the United States, it reached number four on the Billboard Hot 100 and spent four weeks atop the Billboard Hot R&B Singles chart.
 It also reached number four in New Zealand, number 16 in Australia, and number 68 in Canada.
 The single sold 1,000,000 copies in 1995 in the United States.

 A music video was accompanied and directed by Hype Williams.
-It was photographed in the middle of Times Square in New York City in December 1994 and portrays Norwood and her company dancing in skiing outfits.
-Met with generally positive reviews from contemporary critics, "Baby" was nominated for a Grammy Award for Best Female R&B Vocal Performance at the 1996 ceremony.
+It was photographed in the middle of Times Square in New York City in December 1994 and portrays Brandy and her company dancing in skiing outfits.
+Met with generally positive reviews from contemporary critics, "Baby" was nominated for a Grammy Award for Best Female R&B Vocal Performance at the 38th Annual Grammy Awards.

 Background

 "Baby" was written by Keith Crouch, Kipper Jones and Rahsaan Patterson in 1993, while production was handled by the former.
 Conceived within a few days only, the song was created during additional songwriting sessions with Patterson, with whom Crouch had worked on several songs for the Brandy album.
 On the production process, Patterson commented in 2011: "I remember going over to his [Crouch's] house for two nights in a row and from the first night that he wanted to play the track for me, I heard what I heard, but I kept it to myself because I was pretty much intimidated thinking he would think it was horrible.
-Then by the third day, he was like “We’ve got to turn this song in by Friday, so whatever you think of, just sing it!”
-So I sang to him what I had heard instantly when he played it and he was like “Man you’ve been sitting there holding that!”.
+Then by the third day, he was like 'We've got to turn this song in by Friday, so whatever you think of, just sing it!'
+So I sang to him what I had heard instantly when he played it and he was like 'Man you've been sitting there holding that!'.
 Most of the background vocals and instruments were recorded in one of Crouch's bedrooms.
-Upon hearing the demo track, Norwood applauded the song for its "flavor and soul".
+Upon hearing the demo track, Brandy applauded the song for its "flavor and soul".
 During recording, she was reportedly inspired by idol Whitney Houston vocally, "I wanted to be exactly like her musically!".